cricri-pingouin/SliTools-Android/README.md

 Hopefully more to be added later.

 Update 15/04/2023:
-No updates in a while, I've lost inrterest and app contains all the tools I intended to code.
+I've lost interest and app contains all the tools I intended to include.
 So this is on a hiatus until I pick both inspiration for new tools and the will to implement them.